- Home

 - 10 tasty gluten-free recipes

-Eating a gluten-free diet has never been more popular, and these days there are gluten-free options and alternatives for pretty much everything.
-But what exactly is gluten – and why do some people avoid it?
-And if you follow a gluten-free diet, does that mean your days of enjoying pasta, bread, and other gluten-filled favourites are gone?
+Eating a gluten-free diet has never been more popular, and these days, there are gluten-free options for pretty much everything.
+If you follow a gluten-free diet, does that mean your days of enjoying pasta, bread, and other gluten-filled favourites are gone?
 Or are there still plenty of mouthwatering meals to enjoy?

 What is gluten?

 Gluten is the name for a group of proteins that are found in wheat, rye, spelt, and barley.
-When flour is mixed with water, the gluten protein forms a sticky consistency that’s glue-like – and interestingly, the name gluten comes from the Latin word for “glue”.
+When flour is mixed with water, the gluten protein forms a sticky, glue-like consistency – and interestingly, the name gluten comes from the Latin word for “glue”.
 It’s this stickiness that makes the wet dough elastic and allows the bread to rise.
-It’s also what gives bread that deliciously chewy texture!
+It’s also what gives bread that deliciously chewy texture.

 Why do some people avoid gluten?

-While most health experts believe that gluten is safe for the majority of people to eat, there are some who believe that we should all avoid eating it.
-However, the fact remains that most people are able to eat gluten without any side effects – though there are exceptions.
+While most health experts believe that gluten is safe for the majority of people to consume, some believe that we should all avoid eating it.
+However, the fact remains that most people can eat gluten without any side effects – though there are exceptions.

 However, the stats and research around this are rather controversial.
-Many experts believe it’s other substances that are responsible for these symptoms, not gluten – and some people mistakenly believe they’re intolerant to gluten when they’re not.
+Many experts believe it’s other substances that are responsible for these symptoms, and some people mistakenly think they’re intolerant to gluten when they’re not.
 One study of 393 people who believed they were gluten intolerant found that only 55 actually had an issue with gluten.

 Gluten-free recipes